SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Other disorders

-Mutations in the FAT4 gene have also been found in individuals who have van Maldergem syndrome, a condition characterized by intellectual disability, hearing loss, skeletal abnormalities, and a brain malformation called periventricular heterotopia.
-The FAT4 gene mutations that cause van Maldergem syndrome lead to a decrease in FAT4 protein function.
-It is thought that a decrease in FAT4 protein activity in the brain disrupts the polarity of nerve cells in the brain, which leads to periventricular heterotopia.
+Pathogenic variants in the FAT4 gene have also been found in individuals who have van Maldergem syndrome, a condition that is characterized by intellectual disabilities, hearing loss, skeletal abnormalities, and a brain malformation called periventricular heterotopia.
+In people with periventricular heterotopia, nerve cells do not migrate properly during early brain development.
+The pathogenic FAT4 gene variants that cause van Maldergem syndrome decrease the activity of the FAT4 protein, which likely disrupts the positioning of cells within the developing brain and other tissues.
+These changes contribute to the periventricular heterotopia and the other features seen in people with van Maldergem syndrome.

 Other Names for This Gene